baconjs/bacon.js/typescript-todo.md

 ### TODO

-- A lot of .js sources still there!
+- jQuery "this" binding test failing.
+- Documentation updates, maybe generate more from source, now that we have actual type signatures available.
+- Export Bacon as a proper ts lib
 - The `npm run dist` thingie that uses Rollup currently hides typescript type errors.
 As an interim solution there's `npm run watch-ts`
 - Partial builds not working.
 Work not started.
 See below.
-- jQuery "this" binding test failing.

 ### Design decisions